samsoncms/cms/readme.md

 and all of its dependencies.

 ##Roadmap
-* Give ability to easily install SamsonCMS in your project in any possible location.
-* Give ability to create and connect custom SamsonCMS modules very easily.
 * Give ability to easily change theme and design in SamsonCMS and its modules.
-* Create generic SamsonCMS modules:
-    * With build in searching;
-    * With build in theme changing;
-    * With build in CRUD actions;
 * Add symfony2 support
 * Add internal help/docs system
-* Add ability to write acceptance tests in nested modules

 Developed by [SamsonOS](http://samsonos.com/)